neerajcodes888/FrontEnd-Developments/README.md

-# Mini Projects Repository
+# FrontEnd Developments Repository

 ![Mini-Projects](https://socialify.git.ci/neerajcodes888/Mini-Projects/image?description=1&descriptionEditable=%20%20The%20Mini%20Projects%20repository%20is%20a%20curated%20collection%20of%20frontend%20projects%20showca-sing%20diverse%20web%20technologies%20such%20as%20HTML%2C%20CSS%2C%20and%20JavaScript&font=Rokkitt&language=1&name=1&owner=1&pattern=Solid&theme=Dark)

-Welcome to the Mini Projects repository!
+Welcome to the FrontEnd Developments repository!
 This repository is a collection of frontend projects showcasing various technologies like HTML, CSS, and JavaScript (React).
 Each project is deployed, and you can find the deployment link in their respective README files.

 ## Table of Contents
 - [Project List](#project-list)